kite-sdk/kite/src/site/markdown/how_to_contribute.md

 ## Join the cdk-dev group

 Join the [cdk-dev](https://groups.google.com/a/cloudera.org/forum/#!forum/cdk-dev)
-group for discussion of CDK development.
+group for discussion of Kite development.

 ## Complete a Contributor License Agreement